nf-core/rangeland/docs/usage.md

 └── ...
 ```

-Subdirectories of root contain _path_ and _row_ information as commonly used for Landsat imagery.
+Subdirectories of `root/` contain _path_ and _row_ information as commonly used for Landsat imagery.
 As an example, the sub directory `181036/` contains imagery for path 18 and row 1036.

 The next level of subdirectories contains the data for a specific day and from a specific source.
 Lets look at the example `LE07_L1TP_181036_20061217_20170105_01_T1`: